Oridathu: Development

 Oridathu can be seen as a continuation of Aravindan's earlier film Thampu (The Circus Tent, 1978) and his cartoon series Cheriya Manushyarum Valiya Lokavum (The Small Man and the Big World).
 Thampu, shot in black and white in a direct documentary mode, dealt with the roving street circus of Kerala.
 Cheriya Manushyarum Valiya Lokavum, published in Mathrubhumi for several years, dealt with the adventures of the central characters Ramu and Guruji, mingled with political and social satires.
 The theme of Oridathu demanded a caricature treatment so Aravindan made it that way.
 The film is often described as "Ambiguous Humour Confronted by Modernisation".
 Aravindan says that the film is not against modernisation.
 In an interview, the director said, "My film is not against modernisation.
 I was trying to look at the changes taking place in the life of the people and the village.
 I still fear one day that technology will take over.
 I was born in a small village and up to the age of ten, I hadn't seen the electricity.
 I still remember with nostalgia those times, when people moved through the night with burning flares.
 When electricity came, they went out".

-Title

-The various alternative English titles of the film are Once Upon a Place, ...
-And There Was a Village, There Was a Village, At a Place, Some Place, and A Village, Somewhere.